 Edgar Degas’ Femme se peignant (Woman combing her hair), (c.1887-90) is a remarkable example of the Impressionist artist’s intimate drawings of the female nude.
 Seated with her legs crossed, the model precariously balances a scarlet slipper whilst brushing her hair.
 This glimpsed moment is one of a series of charcoal drawings that Degas executed on large sheets of tracing paper, which are in major museums around the world including the Musée d’Orsay in Paris, the Fogg Museum at Harvard and the Museum of Fine Art in Houston and now, in Chichester.

-The drawing’s display at Pallant House Gallery is the first time it has gone on public display, having remained in private hands since it was acquired directly from the artist by the celebrated French dealer Ambrose Vollard, who published it alongside several other large charcoal works in a celebratory volume of Degas’ work in 1914.
+Before we acquired and displayed this drawing, it had neven been seen in public having remained in private hands since it was acquired directly from the artist by the celebrated French dealer Ambrose Vollard, who published it alongside several other large charcoal works in a celebratory volume of Degas’ work in 1914.

 It was subsequently purchased by the glamorous and unconventional American socialite Gladys Deacon, a prolific female collector during the 1910s and 1920s who moved in artistic and aristocratic circles and had friendships with artists and writers including Rodin and Proust.